-1. Designs for any retaining wall shall include the location in plan view, a typical cross-section, and an elevation view of the full length of the proposed wall.
-The Project Engineer shall also provide all design calculations, signed and sealed, to the Department for review, along with any applicable geological or geotechnical reports.

-- 2. Wood retaining walls shall be no greater than 2 feet in exposed height, and shall be considered appropriate for landscaping purposes only. - 3.
-Any wall greater than thirty (30) inches in exposed height may require a pedestrian railing as defined in the CBC, or maintenance worker fence as defined by Cal-OSHA and shown in the State Standard Plans. - 4.
+- 1. Designs for any retaining wall shall include the location in plan view, a typical cross-section, and an elevation view of the full length of the proposed wall.
+The Project Engineer shall also provide all design calculations, signed and sealed, to the Department for review, along with any applicable foundation and soils investigation or engineering geologic reports. - 2.
+Wood retaining walls shall be no greater than 2 feet in exposed height, and shall be considered appropriate for landscaping purposes only. - 3.
+Any wall greater than thirty (30) inches in exposed height may require a guard (pedestrian railing) as defined in CBC Chapter 10, Section 1013 "Guards," or maintenance worker fence as defined by Cal-OSHA and shown in the State Standard Plans. - 4.
 Retaining walls shall not be permitted within the right-of-way as part of the design of roads for any public improvements. - J. Preservation of Trees.
 Existing trees within the area of any grading shall be preserved as required by the conditions of approval for the subdivision or land use permit.
 All trees to be removed or impacted shall be depicted on the grading plan.
 The Department may require additional trees to be removed for reasons of safety or maintenance.
-See tree policy in the Appendix.
+All trees to be removed must have a CEQA determination prior to removal. - K. Stockpile Requirements.
+If a project will be stockpiling material from either on-site or off-site sources the following design criteria applies: - 1.
+All stockpile location/s shall be shown on the grading plan and erosion control plan as well as the SWPPP if a SWPPP is required.
+Stockpiles must be located a minimum of 50 feet away from water bodies such as creeks, rivers and drainage courses.
+Stockpiles shall not be located in environmentally sensitive areas. - 2.
+Stockpiles may not be located on slopes greater than 20%. - 3.
+No stockpile shall remain longer than 6 months without prior written approval from the Department. - 4.
+All stockpiles shall be shaped, not left in an "end dump condition".
+Stockpiles shall have a slope of 3:1 or flatter with the top surface sloped downhill at minimum of 0.5% and a maximum of 5%.